neejaf/HardLandingDesignProject/phase1.md

 Sketch dimensions are intended for prototype demonstration.
 Primary components (as shown in figure)

 **Wheel Leg / Oleo**
-Main rigid strut of the landing gear.Carries the wheel assembly and primary loads
+Main rigid strut of the landing gear.
+Carries the wheel assembly and primary loads

 **Long Bar**
 Part of the linkage mechanism.
 Controls the motion of the wheel leg during retraction and deployment.